AnintahCaroline/linux-bootcamp/Week 1/LAB1/README.md

 ```

 ## 7 Viewing the web server in action
-The webserver can be viewed by going to the IP adress of the virtual machine.
+The webserver can be viewed by going to the IP address of the virtual machine.